Hablamos Español Insurance Companies We Work With

 What does it take to prove a business income claim?

 Documentation of the income the building was producing and the expenses that continued during the loss: the rent roll, leases, financial statements, and records of ongoing costs like debt service, taxes, and insurance.
-Business income coverage pays the proven loss, so the quality of your records largely determines the size of the recovery.
+Business income coverage generally pays the proven loss, so the quality of your records largely determines the size of the recovery.

 What is the period of restoration?

-The window during which business income coverage pays, running from the date of loss until the property should reasonably be repaired or replaced.
+The window during which business income coverage pays, generally running from the date of loss until the property should reasonably be repaired or replaced.
 A period set too short can stop paying before a long commercial rebuild finishes, which is why matching it to a realistic reconstruction timeline matters.
 It caps how long the coverage responds.

 Does business income cover continuing expenses or just lost rent?